-3. Presence of Refined Sugar
+3. Refined Sugar

 Consuming raw seafood should also be avoided as it could cause infections.
-However, general seafood is also best to keep at a minimal, since fish contain a lot of mercury, which can cause issues with the foetus and result in birth defects as well.
+However, general seafood is also best to keep at a minimal, since fish contains a lot of mercury, which can cause issues with the foetus and result in birth defects as well.